 What does a catafalque look like?

-A catafalque is usually covered in a pall which is material that’s draped over the structure.
-It can be decorated or left plain depending on the cultural or religious traditions of the person who died.
+A traditional catafalque is usually a wooden platform covered in a pall - this is material that’s draped over the structure.
+It can be decorated with religious symbols or left plain depending on the cultural or religious traditions of the person who died.

-See the picture of a catafalque below to get a better idea of what they look like.
+See the picture of the catafalque above to get a better idea of what they can look like.

 What is a catafalque used for?